Best Outdoor Brands for Hiking and Backpacking

 Many smaller businesses in the outdoor gear world manufacture their products entirely in-house (known as the "cottage industry”) rather than outsourcing the manufacturing process to external contractors.
 This close proximity to the manufacturing process means that many cottage manufacturers experiment with novel and innovative designs, as well as often allowing gear customisation.
 In addition, smaller businesses are often more willing to communicate directly with their customers.

 Note: This list is not intended to be exhaustive.
 Rather it is a selected list that highlights some of our favourite outdoor brands and businesses.
-We will extend, expand, and update it over time.
+We will expand and update it over time.
+The list is in alphabetical order, not in order of preference.

 Tarptent - as you can probably guess - is a manufacturer of tarps and tents!
 Since pre-2000 this outdoor brand has been designing and manufacturing innovative shelters suitable for a variety of backpacking and bikepacking adventures.